Swedish passport: Identification requirements

-Visa free travel
+Visa-free travel

 Visa requirements for Swedish citizens are administrative entry restrictions by the authorities of other states placed on citizens of Sweden.
-As of 21 September 2022, Swedish citizens had visa-free or visa on arrival access to 188 countries and territories, ranking the Swedish passport 5th in the world in terms of travel freedom (tied with Austria, Denmark, and the Netherlands) according to the Henley Passport Index.
+As of 2025, Swedish citizens have visa-free, eTA or visa on arrival access to 188 countries and territories, ranking the Swedish passport 4th in the world, according to the methodology of the Henley Passport Index.

-The Swedish national identity card (nationellt identitetskort) can be used for travelling to and staying in European countries (except Belarus, Russia, Ukraine and United Kingdom).
+The Swedish national identity card (nationellt identitetskort) can be used for traveling to most European countries (except Belarus, Russia, Ukraine and United Kingdom).
 It can also be used instead of a Swedish passport for entering Dominica (de facto), French overseas territories, Georgia, Montserrat (if in transit to a third country for max 14 days) and on package holidays to Tunisia.
 However, direct outbound travel from Sweden to non-EU/Schengen territories is not permitted by Swedish border police.

 As a member state of the European Union, Swedish citizens enjoy freedom of movement within the European Economic Area (EEA).
 The Citizens’ Rights Directive defines the right of free movement for citizens of the EEA.
 Through bilateral agreements freedom of movement is extended to Switzerland, and all EU and EFTA nationals are not only visa-exempt but are legally entitled to enter and reside in each other's countries.

-Abuse and black market trade of Swedish passports
+Misuse

+In 2013, Swedish passports were reported to be among the most frequently traded passports on the black market.
+The reason cited was that there was no limit on the number of replacement passports a holder could request.
+This prompted calls for legislation to limit the number of times replacement passports could be issued per individual.

 Before 2016, Sweden had no limit on the number of times an individual may claim to have lost a passport and have a new one re-issued.
 That led to Swedish passports being sold on the black market and used by people smugglers.
 This prompted calls for legislation to limit the number of times replacement passports could be issued to each citizen.
 On 15 April 2016 a new law was enacted limiting holders to a maximum of three passports issued within a five-year period.